reactiveexchange/rex-python/README.md

 wss://api.platform.reactivemarkets.com/feed
 ```

-### Create an FeedClient
+### Create a FeedClient

-To access feed gateway via web socket, create an FeedClient which manages the web socket connection
+To access the feed gateway via web socket, create an FeedClient which manages the web socket connection
 and provides methods to access the gateway.

 ```python